 The toddler program at the Carrot Patch is comprised of two groups: the transitional toddlers and the older toddlers.
-Each classroom offers an appropriate balance of structured activities that allow children to learn new skills with plenty of free play that fosters creativity, individual expression, and positive peer interactions.
+Each classroom offers an appropriate balance of teacher-led activities that allow children to learn new skills with plenty of free play that fosters creativity, individual expression, and positive peer interactions.

 All toddlers spend a considerable amount of time outdoors, where they can explore the natural world while enhancing their growing physical prowess.
-Social skills such as emerging empathy, caring and sharing are also emphasized as our one- and two-year-olds explore interactions with their peers and begin the process of recognizing and regulating their own emotions.